open-web3-stack/guardian/packages/guardian/docs/Guardians.md

     nodeEndpoint: ${NODE_ENDPOINT} # rest of arguments required to setup your guardian...
 ```

-Finally you can run `node index.js --config=config.yml`
+Finally you can run `node index.js --config=config.yml` to start your guardian.